github/codeql/docs/codeql/codeql-cli/about-codeql-packs.rst

      my-user/transitive-dependency:
        version: 1.2.4

+..
+  TODO: Add a link to the CodeQL CLI documentation for query resolution, specifically in regards to resolving from source

 The ``codeql/cpp-all`` dependency is locked to version 0.1.4.
 The ``my-user/my-lib`` dependency is locked to version 0.2.4.
 The ``my-user/transitive-dependency``, which is a transitive dependency and is not specified in the ``qlpack.yml`` file, is locked to version 1.2.4.
 The ``other-dependency/from-source`` is absent from the lock file since it is resolved from source.
 This dependency must be available in the same CodeQL workspace as the pack.

 .. _custom-codeql-packs: